stanfordnlp/spinn/README.md

 # Stack-augmented Parser-Interpreter Neural Network

-*NOTE:* This repository may be broken at head.
-A working snapshot is available here: https://github.com/stanfordnlp/spinn/tree/deadline

 This repository contains the source code described in our paper [A Fast Unified Model for Sentence Parsing and Understanding][1].
 There are three separate implementations available:

 - A **Python/Theano** implementation of SPINN using a naïve stack representation (named `fat-stack`)